shaunwong/skct/src/documents/contents/section5.html.md

 * **Notes**: I think the description is out of date because it appears to be a web-based PHP application, I don't see any cross-platform files.
 The code is well-structured and the SQL is abstracted.
 The basic templates and UI design are poorly designed, and the markup outdated, however that can be easily modified.

 ### [Zotero](http://zotero.org)
-* **Description**: Zotero is an open source tool, and we welcome anyone who would like to contribute.
+* **Description**: Zotero is a free, easy-to-use tool to help you collect, organize, cite, and share your research sources.
 * **License Type**: [Privacy Policy](http://www.zotero.org/support/terms/privacy) | AGPL
 * **Last Updated**: Actively Maintained.
 * **Documentation**: Well Documented.
 [Youtube Video](http://www.youtube.com/watch?v=vNfrv9lD_TM)